denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ### 2.1.
 Creating/Mounting the EBS data volume

 #### 2.1.1.
 GitHub Actions Workflow
 I start my implementation in the `GitHub Actions` workflow file.
-In this file the steps for executing the CI/CD pipeline are defined.
+In this file the steps for executing the `CI/CD` workflow are defined.
-The workflow is triggered on `workflow dispatch`, meaning it runs on-demand without the need for a pull-request or code push.
+The workflow is triggered on `workflow dispatch`, meaning it runs on-demand without the need for a pull request or code push.

 ```
 on: